ProfessorKolodziej/cm523-assignment-template/README.md

 - Copy the URL of this repository, then open [Glitch](https://glitch.com/) in a new tab.
 - Click "New Project", then "Import from Github".
 - Paste the URL of this repository into the dialog.
+- Rename the project to something you will remember, like this repository name.

 A new Glitch project with this code will appear.
 Now, you should set up the export so that when you're done editing in Glitch, Github will be able to see your changes, and you can check to see if you met the assignment requirements.
 This is the perfect time to test that connection.